AdaCore/RecordFlux/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.6%20%7C%203.7-blue.svg)](https://python.org/)
 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-RecordFlux is a framework for the dissection, generation and verification of communication protocols.
+RecordFlux is a toolset for the dissection, generation and verification of communication protocols.
 It comprises a protocol specification language and a code generator.

 ## Protocol Specification Language

 The RecordFlux Protocol Specification Language aims to be a closed, declarative Domain Specific Language (DSL) which allows to specify real-world binary protocols.
-Its syntax is inspired by [Ada](http://www.ada-auth.org/standards/12rm/html/RM-TTL.html).
-In the current state the specification is restricted to the description of protocol message formats.
-A detailed specification of the language elements can be found [here](/doc/Language-Reference.md).
+Its syntax is inspired by [Ada](https://www.adacore.com/about-ada).
+At this stage, the specification is restricted to the definition of protocol message formats.
+A detailed description of the language elements can be found in the [Language Reference](/doc/Language-Reference.md).

 ### Example